 University of Illinois Extension is offering free take-home kits.
 These kits are developed for children and provide teachers, parents, and caregivers an easy way to engage children in meaningful learning experiences about the world around them.
-Four new kits will be offered each quarter.
-Each kit contain materials, complete instructions, and tips for engaging students in the activities.
+Four new kits are offered each quarter and contain materials, complete instructions, and tips for engaging students in the activities.
 The kits are developed by Extension professionals as well as Master Gardener and Master Naturalist volunteers.

 Order your kits online.
-Pick up is available (safety guidelines permitting) at your local Extension office in Henderson, Knox, McDonough, and Warren counties.
+Pick up is available at your local Extension office in Henderson, Knox, McDonough, and Warren counties.
 Quantities for the take-home kits are limited.
 For questions or to learn more, contact Wendy Ferguson, horticulture program coordinator.

-This Quarter's Kits - Available April 19 - June 30
+This Quarter's Kits - July 5 - October 31

 Prior activities that can be done from home:

 Learn the parts of an insect through this quick and fun craft project.
 For ages PreK - 3rd grade.

 Collect leaves then discover their similarities and differences by making leaf rubbings.
 For ages PreK - 4th grade.

 Learn a plant's life cycle by growing your own microgreens and then harvest them for a tasty salad.
 For ages PreK - 3rd grade.

 Plant your own marigold and then observe who visits the flowers.
 Participate in a citizen science project collecting data on pollinators.
 For all ages.

 Conduct a series of experiments with leaves to find out if plants breathe.
 Learn about the process of transpiration and the relationship between plants and humans breathing.
 For all ages.